 I have no doubt that Trac has many features that fossil lacks.
 But that is not the point.
 Fossil has several key features that Trac lacks and that I need: most notably the fact that fossil supports disconnected operation.

 As for bloat: Fossil is a single self-contained executable.
 You do not need any other packages (diff, patch, merge, cvs, svn, rcs, git, python, perl, tcl, apache, sqlite, and so forth) in order to run fossil.
 Fossil runs just fine in a chroot jail all by itself.
 And the self-contained fossil executable is much less than 1MB in size.
+(Update 2015-01-12: Fossil has grown in the years since the previous sentence was written but is still much less than 2MB according to "size" when compiled using -Os on x64 Linux.)
 Fossil is the very opposite of bloat.